 Protecting biological and cultural diversity and providing ecosystem services and benefits.

-Strengthening resilience to natural hazards and climate change.
+Some Strengthening resilience to natural hazards and climate change.
 Some Contributing to inclusion and equality.
-Limited Enhancing the quality of life and well-being.
-Some Respecting, protecting and promoting human rights.
+Some Enhancing the quality of life and well-being.
+Limited Respecting, protecting and promoting human rights.
 Limited Respecting, consulting and involving indigenous peoples and local communities.
 Some Achieving gender equality.
-Limited Ensuring growth, employment, income and livelihoods.
-Some Promoting economic investment and quality tourism.
+Some Ensuring growth, employment, income and livelihoods.
+Limited Promoting economic investment and quality tourism.
 Some Strengthening capacity-building, innovation and local entrepreneurship.
-Some Ensuring conflict prevention.
-Limited Protecting heritage during conflict.
-Limited Promoting conflict resolution.
-Limited Contributing to post-conflict recovery.
-Limited Other (please specify).
+Limited Ensuring conflict prevention.
+Not applicable Protecting heritage during conflict.
+Not applicable Promoting conflict resolution.
+Not applicable Contributing to post-conflict recovery.
+Not applicable Other (please specify).
 Not applicable If 'Other' applies, please specify

 - 5.12.
-UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):
+UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes): - 5.13.
+Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes - 5.13.1 How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?